Sheikhizadeh/pantools/Readme.md

    java  -jar  /home/pantools/dist/pantools.jar  retrieve  regions  /home/two_hiv_pangenome_database  /home/pantools/example/sample_genomic_regions.txt

 6. reconstruct:
-   To reconstruct all or a set of genomes out of the pan-genome
+   To reconstruct all or a set of genomes out of the pan-genome.

    java  -jar  PATH_TO_THE_JAR_FILE/pantools.jar  reconstruct all [or PATH_TO_THE_GENOME_NAMES_FILE]  PATH_TO_THE_PANGENOME_DATABASE